alichatme/tips/tip-athena.md

 All operational parameters—such as:

-· Number of validators per pipeline
+- Number of validators per pipeline
-· Number of validation pipelines
+- Number of validation pipelines
-· Number of execution domains
+- Number of execution domains
-· Number of execution engines
+- Number of execution engines
-· Validator selection policies
+- Validator selection policies
-· Engine selection policies
+- Engine selection policies
-· Scheduling policies
+- Scheduling policies

-—remain entirely under the authority of the Host Protocol.
+remain entirely under the authority of the Host Protocol.

 Consequently, as the host protocol evolves or its rules change, ATHENA adapts accordingly without requiring any changes to its own architecture.
 ___